Bernullys/curso_cs50_python/README.md

     dict_name.items()                           #returns tuples of key, vlue
     dict_name.keys()                            #returns a list of keys
     dict_name.values()                          #returns a list of values

+    .items()                                    #to get values from another level in a dictionary when iterating.

 Manipulating list of dict: